-- Remove all roots and stolons from garden to prevent re-rooting.
+- Remove all roots and stolons from the garden to prevent re-rooting.

 - Suppress the plant with a 3-inch layer of mulch.

-Range: Throughout the United States and southern Canada except for areas in the north central states.
+Henbit is found throughout the United States and southern Canada except for areas in the north-central states.

 - Weed early.
 Control weeds in the first month after they germinate.